bianpiovano/FirstProject/README.md

-# primerproyecto
+# FirstProject
-Este es mi primer proyecto de Ruby en Cucumber y con Selenium.
-Es un ejemplo de usuario registrándose en un website de productos tecnológicos.

-#Como ejecutar.
+This is my first Ruby project in Cucumber, with Selenium.
+User registering on a technological products website.

+#How to execute
+We stand on the base folder of the project and run the following command in the "cmd":
-Nos paramos sobre la carpeta base del proyecto y ejecutamos en el "cmd" -$ cucumber -f html -o "Reporte.html"
+$ cucumber -f html -o "Report.html"

--f formato
--o out (Salida del archivo)

-#Que gemas se utilizaron.
-'cucumber'
+-f format, -o output (File output)

+#Gems used
-'selenium-webdriver'
+'cucumber' 'selenium-webdriver'